Cesare Ripa: History

 Ripa's work fell out of favor with the rise of neoclassicism in the mid-eighteenth century.
 In his Versuch einer Allegorie, written between 1759 and 1763, Winckelmann harshly criticizes Ripa.
 “In the whole of the Iconologia of Cesare Ripa,” snorted Winckelmann, “there are two or three passable allegories.”
 Winckelmann's attack was effective in the long term, and only recently have scholars rediscovered the seminal importance of Ripa's Iconologia.
+In the twentieth century (thanks to the studies by Émile Mâle, Ernst Gombrich and Erwin Panofsky) the book was evaluated as a fundamental tool to interpret early modern art from both a philological and cultural point of view.